twosixlabs/armory-library/README.md

 # Documentation

-The Armory-library documentation is [published on Read the Docs][docs-url] or can be viewed directly in [the docs directory](docs/index.md) of this repository.
+The Armory-library documentation is [published on GitHub][docs-url] or can be viewed directly in [the docs directory](docs/index.md) of this repository.

 # The historic GARD-Armory